Winter Riding Essentials Guide

 Thick, Warm Socks

-If you live somewhere that’s cold, you probably already have a drawer full of thick socks for the winter months.
-I like to wear snowboarding socks, like these from Stance.
-Any kind of thick, sweat-wicking, or wool sock will work.
+If you live somewhere that’s cold, you probably already have a drawer full of thick, wool socks for the winter months.
+I prefer to wear knee high, wool socks from Smartwool.
+Any kind of thick, wool sock will work.
 The taller and thicker they are, the better, in my opinion.

 H-D Footwear’s Beechwood Boots